locationtech/geomesa/docs/user/lambda/advanced.rst

 Typical streaming analytics will run in many concurrent threads, for example using `Apache Storm`_.
 The Lambda store achieves parallelism based on the ``kafka.partitions`` parameter.
 Generally you should start with this set to the number of writer threads being used, and adjust up or down as needed.
-Note that once a topic is created, you will need to use Kafka scripts (i.e. ``kafka-topics.sh``) to modify partitions.

 .. _Apache Storm: http://storm.apache.org/

 Any data store instances used only for reads (e.g. GeoServer) should generally disable writing by setting the ``expiry`` parameter to ``Inf``.
 Note that there must be at least one data store instance with a valid ``expiry``,